What are descriptive studies?

 Cross-sectional (Prevalence) Study

 This is the observation of a defined population at a single point in time or time interval.
 Exposure and outcome are determined simultaneously.
+The cross-sectional study describes the presence and/or absence of various clinical features, so it provides a cross-sectional comparison.
 This means that costs are small and loss to follow up is not a problem.
 However, because exposure and outcome are measured at the same time point, the temporal sequence is often impossible to determine.
 Sometimes the cross-sectional study can be considered an analytic study, when it is used to test an epidemiologic hypothesis.
 This can only occur when the current values of the exposure variables are unaltered over time, thus representing the value present at the initiation of the disease.
 For example, factors at birth.

 The cross-sectional survey is sometimes referred to as a prevalance study and it can survey or assess the health status of a population - e.g. Health Survey of England.
 A survey can be defined as a special inquiry which collects planned information from individuals (usually a sample) about their history, habits, knowledge, attitudes or behaviour.
 The principles involved include sampling, instrument design, non-response and accuracy.
 Reasons for non-response incorporate the effect of the topic, study design (postal, telephone or face-to-face interviews), age, sex, social class, urban/rural location and general attitudes to survey.
 See entry on Survey in Toolkit for more details.

 It is worth noting that the term 'cross-sectional' study is also used in social research.
 Here, the cross-sectional study refers to a snapshot of a population at a particular point in time.
 This contrasts with longitudinal studies which follow a population over a period of time (i.e. cohort and panel), with cross-comparative, where one population is compared with another within the same country and cross-national, where one country population is compared with other countries.